kubernetes/enhancements/keps/sig-scheduling/5055-dra-device-taints-and-tolerations/README.md

 // The empty selector matches all devices.
 Without a selector, no devices
 // are matched.
 type DeviceTaintSelector struct {
-    // If DeviceClassName is set, the selectors defined there must be
-    // satisfied by a device to be selected.
-This field corresponds
-    // to class.metadata.name.
-    //
-    // +optional
-    DeviceClassName *string

     // If driver is set, only devices from that driver are selected.
     // This fields corresponds to slice.spec.driver.
     //